-This National Sex Offender Registry website is provided as a public service by the U.S. Department of Justice.
-Using this Web site, interested members of the public have access to and may search participating state Web site public information regarding the presence or location of offenders, who, in most cases, have been convicted of sexually-violent offenses against adults and children and certain sexual contact and other crimes against victims who are minors.
-The public can use this Web site to educate themselves about the possible presence of such offenders in their local communities.
+The National Sex Offender Registry website is provided as a public service by the U.S. Department of Justice.
+In using this website, interested members of the public have access to and may search participating state website public information regarding the presence or location of offenders, who, in most cases, have been convicted of sexually violent offenses against adults and children and certain sexual contact and other crimes against victims who are minors.
+The public can use this website to educate themselves about the possible presence of such offenders in their local communities.